How to Fix a Sticky Door Lock: Troubleshooting Tips Every Homeowner Should Know

 When to Call a Locksmith

-While most sticky lock problems can be resolved with simple maintenance, there are times when it’s best to bring in a professional:
+The sticky door locks can be mostly resolved with simple maintenance.
+There are times when it’s best to bring in a professional:

-A locksmith can diagnose complex issues quickly, repair or replace parts, and ensure that your home remains secure without further damage to your door or hardware.
+A locksmith can quickly diagnose complex issues, repair or replace parts, and ensure that your home remains secure without further damage to your door or hardware.

 Like most home hardware, locks benefit from regular attention.
 Here’s how to keep them in good shape:

-- Lubricate locks once or twice a year, especially before winter
+- Lubricate locks at least once a year, especially before winter.

 If your home is in a humid or coastal region, you may also want to invest in rust-resistant locks made from stainless steel or brass.